PingOne Advanced Identity Cloud

 Before you delete an ESV, you may need to remove references to it from your environment:

 • You cannot delete an ESV if it is referenced in a configuration placeholder.
 You must first remove the placeholder from configuration.
-Refer to Delete an ESV referenced by a configuration placeholder.
+Learn more in Delete an ESV referenced by a configuration placeholder.

 • You cannot delete an ESV if it is referenced in a script.
 You must first remove any scripts that reference the ESV.